RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: What type of trains do you drive?

 In the YouTube videos with passenger trains you can see views from EL18 locomotives with B7 carriages and WLAB2.
 On the Flåm line EL18 with B3 carriages.
 For local services type 75 FLIRT.
-When driving freight trains RailCowGirl drives these locomotives: Bombardier TRAXX AC2 F140 182.2 (RE), Bombardier TRAXX AC3 F140 (BR187) (Hybrid), Stadler EuroDuale (Hybrid), T44 (diesel).
+When operating freight trains RailCowGirl handles these locomotives: Bombardier TRAXX AC2 F140 182.2 (RE), Bombardier TRAXX AC3 F140 (BR187) (Hybrid), Stadler EuroDuale (Hybrid), T44 (diesel).

 Q: Where do you go to the bathroom?